yifei-liu-stat/pass/README.md

 ### Assess Image Generators
 Test the generation quality of image generative models on CIFAR-10 with FID score as the test statistic.
-MC inference allows us to quantify the uncertainty in FID calculation when inference sample size is limited.
+MC inference allows us to quantify the uncertainty in FID calculation when the inference sample size is limited.

 <p align="center">
 <img src=reports/figures/compare-images.png />